 That’s it. now open the file menu and then click on exit.

 Your full search bar will now get hide.
-Still, you will able to see Cortana icon.
+Still, you will able to see the Cortana icon.
 Click on it to open Windows 10 Immersive Search.
 Or, press Windows + S hotkey.

 Enable Immersive Search Bar Only.

 If you don’t like the full window of Immersive Search.
 Then, you can just enable a floating search bar.
-Though, it will convert into full-fledged Immersive Search box when you search for anything.
+Though, it will convert into a full-fledged Immersive Search box when you search for anything.
 To do that, you just need to modify the registry created by you.
 (ImmersiveSearchFull)

 1. Open Registry Editor, and open the following path in it.